sensorbee/docs/source/bql/syntax.rst

 Row Metadata References
 -----------------------

-Metadata is the data that is attached to a tuple, but which cannot be accessed as part of the normal row data.
+Metadata is the data that is attached to a tuple but which cannot be accessed as part of the normal row data.
 At the moment, the only metadata that can be accessed from within BQL is a tuple's system timestamp (the time that was set by the source that created it).
 This timestamp can be accessed using the ``ts()`` function.
 If multiple streams are joined, a stream prefix is required to identify the input tuple that is referred to, i.e.,